 Since the closing of the local landfill in 1986, Powhatan County has operated a convenience center (formerly known as the transfer station) which is located at 2407 Mitchell Road.
 The Convenience Center provides residents with an area in which to recycle and dispose of household solid waste refuse.

 Proof of Residency

 A Convenience Center sticker, properly displayed, is required as proof of County residence to use the Convenience Center.
-The stickers can be obtained by filling out the Convenience Center Sticker Application Form and bringing it along with vehicle registration to either the Convenience Center or the Department of Public Works Office.
-You will be issued a sticker to be placed on the back of your vehicle's rear view mirror so that it is visible from the outside of your vehicle.
+Please bring your vehicle registration, indicating a Powhatan County address, to the Convenience Center in order to obtain your sticker.
+A sticker will be issued and should be placed on the back of your vehicle's rear view mirror so that it is visible from the outside of your vehicle.

 Commercial waste is not accepted.

 The Convenience Center observes the following holidays and will be closed: